Puff Pancake Recipe

 - Berry compote-I make mine by adding a couple cups of frozen berries (blueberry, mixed or strawberry work great) a little water and about a 1/4 cup of honey to a sauce pot.
 I allow it to simmer for about 5-7 minutes on the stove top or until the berries have broken down into more of a chunky sauce consistency.
 The simmering time will vary with the size of the berries.

-- Sliced Peaches- A favorite way to serve this is with a side of sliced peaches.
+- Sliced peaches- A favorite way to serve this is with a side of sliced peaches.
 You can even use canned peach slices in juice.
 It is honestly so good I don’t even mind the use of canned fruit.

 FAQ’s